funktor/funktor.github.io/_posts/2025-08-29-custom-softmax-extension-pytorch.markdown

     }
 }
 ```
-We launch a 2D grid of threads and blocks where each block has 32 threads along x-dim and 32 threads along the y-dim (because maximum number of threads per block can be 1024).
+We launch a CUDA kernel with a 2D grid of threads and blocks where each block has 32 threads along x-dim and 32 threads along the y-dim (because maximum number of threads per block can be 1024).
 We launch only 1 block along the x-dim i.e. columns because we need to compute the maximum value and the summation along columns and having multiple blocks will require block synchronization if we are using shared memory to store the maximum and summation values.
 In the event we do not use shared memory but global memory for storing the maximum and summations, we can launch multiple blocks along the x-dim too.<br/><br/>
 Since a block has 32 threads along x-dim, thus for `m` columns in the input matrix, each thread is responsbile for `ceil(m/32)` number of elements.
 The maximum and summation values are computed in shared memory to avoid global memory latencies. <br/><br/>
 Notice that we are defining `atomicMaxF32` because in CUDA currently there is no `atomicMax` function for float32 data types and we need to explicitly implement it using `atomicCAS`.<br/><br/>
 We update our C++ file to include the function declaration for our function `softmax_cuda_launcher` and as well define the torch C++ frontend for interacting with the CUDA launcher.
 Another modification needed is to update the PYBIND11 module to include the CUDA version of the softmax.<br/><br/>